 We believe in tasty, nutritious food and we make nearly everything ourselves.
 This way we choose the best ingredients and do not compromise on quality.
 Plus we now use 100% compostable catering ware – made from special ‘vegetable plastic’!

-The College has a number of catering facilities including the Coach House Café, Equestrian Café outlet and a student focused café at the top of the campus.
-The Animal Park Visitor Centre also sells snacks and light refreshments such as sandwiches, sausage rolls, cakes, cookies and drinks.
+The College has a number of catering facilities including the Coach House Café, Equestrian Café outlet and Classroom 4 – a student focused café at the top of the campus.
+At the Animal Park, the Park Café also sells a selection of hot food, snacks and light refreshments including sandwiches, sausage rolls, cakes, cookies and drinks.

 Here further education residential students are well catered for with breakfast and dinner included in their accommodation fees.